ccjmk/hero-creation-tool/HOW-TO.md

 - Background Features are *Feature*-type items that have the "Background" source and a background name as Requirement.
 All found Background Names will be added to the background selector.
 - Spells are *Spell*-type items.*

-> \* *Remember that the tool at the time only assists in making 1st level characters, so things like class features higher-than-first-level or spells other than cantrips and 1st level spells are ignored by the tool for now.*
+> \* *Remember that the tool at the moment only assists in making 1st level characters, so things like class features higher-than-first-level or spells other than cantrips and 1st level spells are ignored by the tool for now.*

 ## Defining what compendiums to use for each item category